sotrh/learn-wgpu/docs/beginner/tutorial3-pipeline/README.md

 ![Said lovely brown triangle](./tutorial3-pipeline-triangle.png)

+## Demo

+<WasmExample example="tutorial3_pipeline"></WasmExample>

+<AutoGithubLink/>

 ## Challenge

 Create a second pipeline that uses the triangle's position data to create a color that it then sends to the fragment shader.
 Have the app swap between these when you press the spacebar. *Hint: you'll need to modify* `VertexOutput`

-<WasmExample example="tutorial3_pipeline"></WasmExample>

-<AutoGithubLink/>